How to Improve Typing Accuracy – Type with Fewer Mistakes

 3. Repeat the test aiming for fewer errors

-4. Finish with a focused drill (punctuation or numbers)
+4. Finish with a focused drill (punctuation, capitals, or numbers)

 This routine works especially well when combined with the 10-Minute Typing Drill.